Cutwell/gif-tuber/README.md

  Create an OBS avatar (for livestreaming, youtube) using GIFs

 ### OBS Studio setup
  - Create two 'Image' sources, set to sources (.gif, etc.), and layered on top of each other.
-One for `speaking` and one for `mute` toggles.
+One for `speaking` and one for `mute` animations / images.
- - Other sources can also be used, for instance 'Image Slide Show'.
+ - Other sources can also be used, for instance `Image Slide Show`.

 ### OBS Script setup
  1. Download Python 3.6.x and set the `Python Install Path`.